MileHacker Logo

 Communication

 Ksa offers excellent mobile network coverage.
 STC, Mobily, and Zain provide 4G and 5G networks.
-SIM cards are easily found at King Khalid International Airport (RUH) or major malls.
-Your passport is necessary for registration.
+SIM cards are simple to discover at King Khalid International Airport (RUH) or major malls.
+Your passport is essential for registration.
 Various data and call packages exist.

 Connectivity Details